stuartmclean/fitbit-api-exporter/README.md

         - Refresh Token: REFRESH_TOKEN
 1. You can fill the provided `docker-compose.yml` with the parameters obtained
 1. Pull up the containers

+## Quick setup (Dump loader)
+1. Navigate to www.fitbit.com, access with your credentials
+1. Go to "Account settings", then "Data Export"
+1. Select "Export account archive" (or similar - the whole of data available)
+1. Confirm the export via the export email
+1. Wait for the data to be available
+1. Download the data
+1. Extract the dump
+1. Pull up the `influxdb` container: `docker-compose up -d influxdb`
+1. Run the docker image: `docker run -it -v <folder_containing_extracted_dump>:/dump -eDB_HOST=... -eDB_PORT=... -eDB_USER=... -eDB_PASSWORD=... -e DB_NAME=... registry.gitlab.com/fsvm88/fitbit-api-exporter:latest /fitbit_export_loader.py`

+**NOTE: the data folder must be provided at `user-site-export` parent level (e.g: /path/to/folder/username)**

 ## Limitations